 Translation: You're not a team member; you're cannon fodder.

-If everyone seems to leave this MSP faster than you can say, “What’s the Wi-Fi password?” that’s a major red flag.
-High turnover could mean toxic management, lack of growth opportunities, or burnout central.
+If everyone seems to leave this MSP faster than you can say, "What's the Wi-Fi password?" that's a major red flag.
+High turnover could mean toxic management, lack of growth opportunities, or burnout central — often because the same MSP help desk bottlenecks keep grinding people down year after year.

 What this looks like: